jacekbilski/vulkan-christmas-tree/README.md

 Fourth, to the `draw` call I'm passing in instances buffer as a second vertex buffer.

 As a last step I need to adapt the shader.
 Simply adding more `layout(location = x) in vec3 y;` is enough, just make sure locations are correct that is `x` is greater by one than last location taken from vertex buffer.

+## Tree model

+The tree model is taken from Internet: https://www.turbosquid.com/3d-models/forest-pack-obj-free/917762